MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-XII-Office-Natural-Resources-Revenue-Department-Interior/subchapter-A-Natural-Resources-Revenue/part-1206-Product-Valuation/subpart-A-General-Provisions-Definitions/section-1206.20.md

 *Market center* means a major point that ONRR recognizes for oil sales, refining, or transshipment.
 Market centers generally are locations where ONRR-approved publications publish oil spot prices.

-*Marketable condition* means lease products which are sufficiently free from impurities and otherwise in a condition that they will be accepted by a purchaser under a sales contract typical for the field or area for Federal oil and gas, and region for Federal and Indian coal.
+*Marketable condition* means lease products which are sufficiently free from impurities and otherwise in a condition that they will be accepted by a purchaser under a sales contract typical for the field or area for Federal oil and gas.

 *Mine* means an underground or surface excavation or series of excavations and the surface or underground support facilities that contribute directly or indirectly to mining, production, preparation, and handling of lease products.

 *Misconduct* means any failure to perform a duty owed to the United States under a statute, regulation, or lease, or unlawful or improper behavior, regardless of the mental state of the lessee or any individual employed by or associated with the lessee.

-*Net output* means the quantity of:

-(1) For gas, residue gas and each gas plant product that a processing plant produces.
+*Net output* means the quantity of gas residue gas and each gas plant product that a processing plant produces.

-(2) For coal, the quantity of washed coal that a coal wash plant produces.

 *Netting* means reducing the reported sales value to account for an allowance instead of reporting the allowance as a separate entry on the Report of Sales and Royalty Remittance (Form ONRR-2014) or the Solid Minerals Production and Royalty Report (Form ONRR-4430).